csdms/model_metadata/README.md

 # model_metadata
 Tools for working with CSDMS Model Metadata

-Tools and utilities to work with CSDMS Modeling Metadata.

 The CSDMS Model Metadata provides a detailed and formalized description of a model.
 This includes information about: